Flash Loans

 Overview

 While the consolidated liquidity in the Vault does not improve price impact on a per-pool basis, but it does enable Balancer Protocol to leverage that combined liquidity by offering Flash Loans.
-Flash Loans, originally created by Aave, are uncollateralized loans that must be repaid (plus interest) in the same transaction as they is borrowed.
+Flash Loans, originally created by Aavearrow-up-right, are uncollateralized loans that must be repaid (plus interest) in the same transaction as they is borrowed.
 If a strategy is unable to repay the loan, the entire transaction is reverted, returning all borrowed tokens to the Vault.

 Workflow